avine/formation-angular-base/doc/course/public/09_pipes.md

 ## Pipes - Testing

 - A Pipe is nothing but a function!
-- Instantiate the pipe in a `beforeEach` hook
+  - You can simply instantiate it in a `beforeEach` hook
-- Call the `transform` method to test all possible cases
+  - And call the `transform` method in your to test cases

 ```ts
 import { JoinArrayPipe } from './pipes/join-array-pipe';